0xmrsecurity/0xmrsecurity.github.io/_posts/2025-11-3-dpapi-attack.md

 ---

 # DpApi attack
-DPAPI is Windows' built-in encryption system that protects things like saved passwords and Wi-Fi keys.
+> DPAPI is Windows' built-in encryption system that protects things like saved passwords and Wi-Fi keys.
 Attackers don't break the encryption - they steal the keys to decrypt it.
+{: .prompt-tip }

 ## Verify it
 ```bash